Skip to content

 More People, More Active, More Often

-ActiveLife is Orkney’s exciting leisure scheme offering unlimited access to The Pickaquoy Centre and 11 Council-owned fitness facilities across the county.
+ActiveLife is Orkney’s great-value leisure membership offering unlimited access to a huge number of activities at The Pickaquoy Centre and 11 Council-owned leisure facilities across the county, helping Orkney keep physically active and healthy.

 Benefits